limikael/freecad-slic3r-tools/README.md

 https://github.com/limikael/freecad-slic3r-tools/archive/master.zip

 And extract it into your FreeCAD Mod directory.
 For more info on how to find this directory, see [this link](https://www.freecadweb.org/wiki/index.php?title=Installing_more_workbenches).

+## Compatibility

+This module has been tested with FreeCAD 0.18 and Slic3r Prusa Edition 1.41.3 on Linux.
+It shouldn't need any external dependencies, and shold work fine other versions of Slic3r on other operating systems as well, but I haven't had a chance to test them so far.
+I don't think it will work with earlier versions of FreeCAD, however, since this module requires Python 3.

+If you have a chance to test the module on other operating systems and with other versions of Slic3r, please let me know!

 ## Settings